-My job is to serve the song.
+My job is to serve your song.
 Under your direction I will add to the parts already there.
 I have both vintage and modern instruments for what ever is best for the song.
 I am running the latest versions of ProTools and Logic and using Lynx converter/interfaces.
 I am a songwriter and a producer so my perspective allows me to see what's needed musically, when it is needed and how much.
 My hope is that this will be valuable to you and in how I provide service.

 CreditsAllMusic verified credits for Albert Margolis